-If your company or department has on-call responsibilities, determining the on-call rotation is only half the battle.
+If your company or department has on-call responsibilities, determining the on-call rotation and setting the schedule is only half the battle.
 Once you know who is on-call and when, it’s important to establish a solid procedure for contacting personnel and escalating calls when a given contact is unavailable.

 Despite being critical to the on-call process, many organizations fail to establish exhaustive on-call contact procedures, resulting in downtime, delayed responses, lost business, and even legal action (depending on the severity of the situation needing attention).

 Providing on-call services to hundreds of organizations across countless industries, we have a lot of experience assisting companies with the implementation of their on-call procedures.
 Below are some of the best practices we have uncovered along the way.